joseftanlang/Ak_kit_worm_game/README.md

 - `The Wheel On The Bus (BUS)`
 - `Jingle Bells (XMAS)`

-The game uses the selected sound both when entering the worm screen and while the screen is active, provided the buzzer is enabled.
+The selected music starts when entering the worm screen and loops while the game remains active. and while the screen is active, provided the buzzer is enabled.

 ### Buzzer Setting